rachelando/scaffolding/source/2a-wcag.rst

 Each guideline from WCAG has **criteria** that can be tested to determine whether a web design meets the guideline or not.
 For example, the Success Criterion 1.4.1 Use of Color is achieved if *“Color is not used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element”*.
-While meeting the WCAG criteria will prevent the vast majority of accessibility issues, the WCAG is not completely comprehensive.
+While meeting the WCAG criteria will prevent most accessibility issues, the WCAG is not completely comprehensive.
-Rather, it provides a **minimum** for designers to meet and exceed and also provides many accessibility principles that can be applied across situations.
+Rather, it provides a **minimum** for designers to meet and exceed.

 There are **different levels** of the WCAG.
 Read the following excerpt from the WAI: